zchee/golang-wiki/PortingPolicy.md

 Once those conditions are satisfied, the Go team can accept the port and begin to merge the CLs.
 Once the CLs are all submitted, all.bash must pass, so that the builder reports "ok" in the dashboard.

 Any port started during a release cycle must be finished (all.bash passing, builder reporting "ok") before the corresponding release freeze, or else the code will be removed at the freeze.

-Because having any port entails a certain maintenance burden on the entire Go development team, not just the port's maintainer, the Go team may refuse a port meeting the above criteria if the port is judged not to reach enough users.
-This exception is intended to be used rarely, mainly to avoid maintaining ports for toy or hobby operating systems or experimental hardware that is not widely available.

 # Other repositories